-Are there any speed profiles that apply only in one direction?
-If you have a speed restriction along a bridge, you may define different <speedChange> elements in each direction refering to the same speed profile with different speed aspects.
-The <speedChange> elements already need the direction attribute.
+- > If you have a speed restriction along a bridge, you may define different - > <speedChange> elements in each direction referring to the same speed - > profile with different speed aspects.
+The <speedChange> elements already - > need the direction attribute.
 Why do we need to duplicate it?